Naveenbaba/Data-analysis-tasks-/README.md

 📋 Data Overview Used .describe(), .info(), and .value_counts() to understand data types, missing values, and distribution of categorical variables. 📊 Data Visualization Created visualizations using: sns.pairplot() to observe pairwise relationships sns.heatmap() to show correlations between variables Histograms, boxplots, and scatterplots to analyze distributions and outliers 🔍 Trend & Relationship Analysis Identified key relationships between variables (e.g., sales vs. profit, discount impact) Detected patterns, outliers, and correlations 📝 Observations & Summary Wrote brief insights for each visual Provided a summary of overall findings to guide further analysis and decision-making Tools Used

 Python (Pandas, Seaborn, Matplotlib)

+TASK-6 Time-Based Sales Analysis (SQL)

+Description

+This task focuses on analyzing sales data over time using SQL queries.
+The goal is to extract monthly and yearly trends in revenue and order volume to support business planning and forecasting.

+Key SQL Operations

+Date Extraction: Used EXTRACT(MONTH FROM order_date) to group data by month.
+Grouping: Grouped sales data by year and month using GROUP BY.
+Revenue Calculation: Used SUM() to calculate total monthly revenue.
+Order Volume: Used COUNT(DISTINCT order_id) to calculate total number of unique orders.
+Sorting: Applied ORDER BY to sort results chronologically.
+Time Filtering: Limited results to specific time periods for focused analysis.
+Tools Used

+SQL (PostgreSQL)

+TASK-7 Description

+This task demonstrates how to connect a SQLite database to Python, run SQL queries, and visualize the results using pandas and matplotlib.
+The goal is to analyze total quantity sold and revenue generated per product.

+Key Steps

+Connected to sales_data.db using sqlite3 Ran a SQL query to calculate total quantity and revenue per product Loaded query results into a pandas DataFrame Displayed results using print() Plotted a bar chart of product revenue using matplotlib Tools Used

+Python (sqlite3, pandas, matplotlib) Postgresql Database